Let me explain.

 My schoolteacher father had summers off, so my parents made the best use of that time.
 That meant teaching their children geography and history through travel.
 Each winter my mother started planning our frugal summer trips.
 She sat at the kitchen table with maps and guidebooks arrayed in front of her as she carefully plotted a route that maximized educational stops along the way.
 Old battlegrounds, restored villages, and scenic natural wonders were her priority.
 The other priority?
 No admission fees.

 One summer we traveled over 6,000 miles.
 Most days we had an early breakfast, drove for six hours, spent the late afternoon sightseeing in the steamy heat, then went on to a trailer park where our 15 foot Scotty was invariably the smallest trailer around.
 Other folks in these places looked like there were staying a few days.
 They sat in lawn chairs and chatted around campfires.
 My parents meant business.
-Ours was a carefully planned agenda which meant we kids showered in cement block restrooms and went to bed early, usually lying awake in the hot metal trailer listening to those other families laugh and talk under the trees.
+Ours was a carefully planned agenda which meant we kids showered soon after supper in those ubiquitous cement block restrooms and went to bed early, usually lying awake in the hot metal trailer listening to other families laugh and talk under the trees.

 Perhaps these long yearly trips, taken when I was unwell and unwilling, served to inoculate me against travel.
 As an adult I still struggle to feel wholly myself when I’m away.
 That marks me as seriously maladjusted.
 Wanderlust, or at least the urge to get away, is the norm.
 All sorts of well-meaning people mock non-travelers as people with no sense of adventure.